- How do I get help?

 - Physical maintenance, repairs, relocation, and consumables such as toner, ink, paper, and fuser kits.

-9. What does OIT expect from its Supported Units?
+9. What does OIT expect from its Supported Departments?

-Both Managed Desktop Support and its Supported Units contribute to the Managed Desktop service.
-End User responsibilities are detailed in our Service Level Agreement (SLA) Section 5.
-Responsibilities.
+Both Managed Desktop Support and its Supported Departments contribute to the Managed Desktop service.
+End User responsibilities are detailed in the OIT Managed Desktop Service Agreement, available in the OIT Service Portal.

 10. How quickly will you handle my help request?